 Animal products contain an amino acid called methionine which is not found in plant-based foods.
-And while methionine is an important, high intake of methionine is associated with shorter lifespan in mammals.
+And while methionine is an important nutrient, high intake of methionine is associated with shorter lifespan in mammals.

 Now unfortunately, theres some things that plant-based foods cannot do for us.
 Theres a handful of nutrients that are just flat out missing from plants, and a number that are scarce or in difficult forms to absorb.

 I mentioned methionine earlier, and while the more of it you consume, the shorter your life span may be, it does also do some important things like build proteins and important molecules such as SAMe and glutathione.
 It’s one of 2 amino acids that contains sulphur and your body can’t make it on it’s own so it must come from your diet.

 Creatine is another good example of a nutrient you can only get from animal products.
 It’s fundamental to a number of different processes involved in neurotransmitter production, digestive health, skin protection and brain health.

 And of course there’s the infamous vitamin b12 that all vegans know about.
 It’s fundamental for brain and nerve health and is crucial for the formation of red blood cells.